Jasminekhalil/jasminekhalil.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm an Electrical Engineering student at [Penn State](https://www.eecs.psu.edu/).
+I'm a freshman at [PSU](https://www.eecs.psu.edu/) with an intended major in Electrical Engineering and Mathematics.
+My research interests are in GNNs, collaborative machine learning and optimization, as well as sustainable power and energy harvesting.

 A copy of my CV can be found [here]().